curv3d/curv/docs/Language.rst

     A positive angle indicates a counterclockwise rotation from v1 to v2.
   * Result is 0 if the vectors are colinear, >0 if the smaller angle from v1 to v2 is a counterclockwise rotation, or <0 for a clockwise rotation.
-  * Is the area of the parallelogram with the vectors as two sides, and so twice the area of the triangle formed by the two vectors.
+  * The absolute value is the area of the parallelogram with the vectors as two sides, and so twice the area of the triangle formed by the two vectors.
   * ``z=(dot(a,b),dot(perp a,b))`` is a complex number that represents the signed angle between the vectors. ``phase z`` is the signed angle.